-I photographed this dragonfly with an aperture of f/5.6 at 250mm.
+This dragonfly was photographed with an aperture of f/5.6 at 105mm.

 Bokeh also may consist of soft, rounded circles like in the picture below.

-This bokeh was created using natural light, along with a 35mm zoom and an f/1.8 aperture.
+This bokeh was created using natural light, along with a 86mm zoom and an f/4 aperture.

 This popular form of bokeh can be created with the camera or within post-processing, using actions and overlays.
-Check out The Luxe Lens Bokeh Photoshop Overlays to take advantage of 15 different bokeh looks, without having to mess around with special camera settings.
+Check out these fantastic Bokeh overlays by The Luxe Lens, to take advantage of 15 different bokeh looks, without having to mess around with special camera settings.

 Bokeh is effective because it’s pleasing to the eye and it helps to emphasize what is in focus: typically the subject.
 Bokeh is particularly effective when taking portraits, like the one below, allowing the photographer to make the background behind the person(s) smooth.
 As you can see, there are many ways of creating and applying bokeh.

 This woman was photographed with a Canon 50mm lens at f/1.2, taking advantage of the city Lights for an atmospheric bokeh effect.

 In order to understand bokeh, you need to know how to control a camera’s aperture.
 You can do this using either Manual or Aperture Priority mode.
 Aperture refers to the size of the lens opening when a photo is taken (refer to your camera manual to learn how to adjust the aperture or watch one of the numerous videos on Youtube that explains how to do this).
 For reasons that are difficult to understand for people not scientifically inclined (me included!), wide apertures create bokeh because they produce shallower depth of fields, meaning that the range of sharpness is smaller.
 It can either be very small, such as f/22, or very wide, such as f/1.5 or f/2.8.
 The diagram below provides a good illustration of aperture size and the blurriness produced, along with the relation to other major camera settings.